-1. Names of those involved Staff: Service User/Pupil: Involved 041 Others: 2.
-Date of incident: Time of incident: Location of incident: 2.
-Date of incident.
-Time of incluent.
-Location of incident.
-3. Events leading up to Restrictive Physical Intervention (including alternative strategies used): 4.
+1. Names of those involved Staff: Service User/Pupil: Others: 2.
+Date of incident: Time of incident: Location of incident: 3.
+Events leading up to Restrictive Physical Intervention (including alternative strategies used): 4.
 Account of actual incident (including details of actions, method of intervention, words used, witnesses etc.): 5.
 Outcome or resolution of incident: 6.
 Follow up actions (advice to family/parents/carers, support to staff and pupils involved): 7.
+Names of witnesses and attached witness statements:

+8. Risk Assessment and Res trictive Physical Interve ention Protocol reviewed:

+Yes/No

+Outcomes:

-Names of witnesses and attached witness statements: 8.
-Risk Assessment and Restrictive Physical Intervention Protocol reviewed: Yes/No Outcomes: 9.
-Record of any injury or property damage: 10.
-Has an Accident Investigation Report Form or Report of Violence and Aggression Form been completed and submitted to the Health, Safety and Wellbeing Service?
-Print Name: Signature Job Title Date:
+9. Record of any injury or pro operty damage:

+10. Has an Accident Investigation Report Form or Report of Violence and Aggression Form been completed and submitted to the Health, Safety and Wellbeing Service?

+Print Name: Signature Job Title

+Date: